Ian Moore Interview: Moore, Moore, Moore! How Do You Like It?

-‘Doing the actual job of being a comedian isn’t the problem’ an experienced comic once told me.
+‘Doing the actual job of being a stand up comedian isn’t the problem’ an experienced comic once told me.
 ‘It’s all the bloody travelling which gets in the way’ he said.
 Well, have a look at this travel itinerary;

 Started from Loire Valley (France) at 6:30am, forty-minute drive from Vierzon, an hour half train to Paris, an hour train to Alley airport, three-hour wait, one hour’s flight to Heathrow, hired a car, then a two-hour drive into the heart of the Cotswolds.

 This travel log was undertaken by comic Ian Moore to get to a Comicus corporate gig.
 Give that man a medal?
 Well, we’ll need a chest full as this journey he undertakes regularly in the duty of comedy.

 Ian walks on stage dressed like a 60’s mod minus the scooter delivering cleverly crafted material alongside a manner which endures him quickly to his audience.
 He has been a fixture on the circuit for over seventeen years.
 In that time, he married his French sweet heart who he met at sixth form college living at first in the UK but moved to France ten years ago.
 ‘Why did they do that?’
 ‘Because we can’ he announced.

 But did such a departure effect his growing comedy career, not on your life raft.
 Ian maintained his stand-up career by coming over for the weekend clubs and making special journeys for important corporate events and television work.
 He has slowly learned French, not perfect, but good enough and is right in the firing line of Brexit, with a very popular blog on the matter.
 He has also applied for French nationality to secure the way he conducts his comedy business.